-Edited by Nerissa Avisado, Robbi, Lynn, Laurel Waddell and 1 other
+Edited by Nerissa Avisado, Robbi, Lynn, Laurel Waddell and 2 others

 It doesn't quite feel like Christmas until the Christmas tree is standing, fully decorated, in your home.
 The Christmas tree is a beautiful and memorable part of the Holiday tradition.
 With all its sparkling lights, cheerful garlands, and delicate ornaments, it adds to the magical splendor of the festive season that brings joy to so many.

 When selecting a tree, there is the initial choice that needs to be made between a real tree or synthetic tree.
 In these days of environmental awareness, many choose to have an artificial tree to help save trees and keep them out of the landfill.
 But the choice of many families is to have a fresh pine tree as part of many generations of tradition.
 The pleasure that you experience by gazing at your beautiful tree is beyond price.
 It is a wonderful way to extend the holiday spirit into the days, or weeks that follow Christmas Day.
 You may be hoping it will last at least until your New Year's celebration.
 Take heart.
 There are ways to keep your Christmas tree alive and fresh for weeks.

 "O Tannenbaum, o Tannenbaum, make your fresh Christmas tree last..."
 And avoid having a tannenbummer Holiday season because your tree has dried up.
 By giving additional attention to the needs of your tree, you will have your fresh fragrant tree with all its "lovely branches".
 Here's how to keep a live Christmas Tree Fresh

 Buying a fresh tree

 Transporting your fresh tree from the farm to your home

 - 1Wrap it in a plastic tarp to protect it as you transport it home.Take care of your tree right away.